Obarun/66/doc/66-event.md

 | reactor | `[Event]` | `EventType`, `On`, `Do`/`Emit` | — |

 A `user` reactor has **no `From`** — it listens for a *name*, wherever that name comes from.
-A name is raised in two ways: by hand with `66 emit <name>`, or by another reactor's `Emit` key.
-That second form is how reactions chain.
+A name is raised in three ways: by hand with `66 emit <name>`, by another reactor's `Emit` key, or by 66 itself at a system milestone (see [Lifecycle events raised by 66](#lifecycle-events-raised-by-66) below).
+The second form is how reactions chain.
 In the pair below, `backend` reacts to `rabbitmq` going down by stopping itself **and** raising `backend-down`; `alerter` listens for that name: